mstksg/inCode/copy/entries/lenses-and-prisms.md

 Special Thanks
 --------------

-I am very humbled to be supported by an amazing community on [Patreon][patreon], who make it possible for me to devote time to research and writing these posts.
-Very special thanks to my supporter at the "Amazing" level, Sam Stites! :)
+I am very humbled to be supported by an amazing community, who make it possible for me to devote time to research and writing these posts.
+Very special thanks to my supporter at the "Amazing" level on [patron][], Sam Stites! :)

 [patreon]: https://www.patreon.com/justinle/overview